ACL Tear

 What is an ACL Tear?

-If you’ve experienced knee pain and a popping sound when making a quick turn, bend, or landing, then it’s possible you have an ACL tear.
+If you’ve experienced knee pain and a popping sound when making a quick turn or landing, you might have an ACL tear.

 The ACL, or anterior cruciate ligament, is one of several ligaments in your knee joint.
 It helps to stabilize the knee when you twist and turn.
-You’ve probably heard more about the ACL than other knee ligaments – that’s because it’s common for it to become torn or ruptured during a sports injury.
+It’s likely you’ve heard more about the ACL than other knee ligaments like the MCL. that’s because it’s common for it to become torn or ruptured during a sports injury.

-If you injure your ACL, it may still be possible to walk and run in a straight line, but your knee will be unstable and can collapse or give way when you turn.
-You can also cause further damage to the other knee structures such as the medial meniscus or risk a complete rupture if you only have a partial ACL tear.
+If you injure your ACL, it may still be possible to walk and run in a straight line.
+But your knee will be unstable and can collapse or give way when you turn.
+You can also cause further damage to the other knee structures such as the medial meniscus.
+You can also risk a complete rupture if you only have a partial ACL Tear.

 Common causes for injuring your ACL include: